Ten Thousand Places

 Life is never a straight line.
-Even when you know your heading, you are often off course.
-This is not a time to panic.
-It is also not a time to swing the wheel at random, hoping to fall into line with another traveller, or to be caught in a current.
+Even when you know where you want to go, you often find yourself off course.
+This is not the time to panic.
+It is also not a time to swing the wheel at random, hoping to fall into line with another traveler, or to be caught in a current.
 Movement seems reassuring, but we must make sure we are moving in the right direction.
 Sometimes stillness is the thing.

 My friend Adam quoted Brother Lawrence to me today, who said that if God is calling him to wash the dishes, it is in doing the dishes that God will meet him.
 It doesn’t matter if he spends hours reading his Bible, praying, meditating, calling out to God.
 God is waiting, patiently, for Lawrence at the kitchen sink.